What To Do If You’ve Been Accused of Sexual Harassment at Work

 The moment you are made aware of an investigation against you, you should make contact with a legal specialist who will help you to decide what you should do next.

 If you’ve been accused of making a sexual advance or paying unwanted attention to a colleague, get in touch with DPP Law today.
-Our specialists will be sure to build the best defence possible on your behalf.
+Our sexual offence solicitors will be sure to build the best defence possible on your behalf.